Nardien/NMG/README.md

 For Text Classification dataset, please refer to https://github.com/allenai/dont-stop-pretraining.

 As the text corpus, you should extract context from each dataset and build it as the distinct dataset.
+(We will provide it as downloadable link if possible.)

 ## How to Run
 1. Meta-training